 Nitrous oxide is a fast acting dental sedation method that we can administer right from the treatment chair.
 For procedures in the office, she uses "laughing gas" to help patients relax and feel more comfortable during treament.
 We'll place a small nose mask onto your child's face that will allow you to breathe in a colorless and odorless gas.
 The effects of nitrous oxide will be felt right away, causing a euphoric and relaxing wave to wash over them.
 Before they know it, their treatment will be complete, and we'll remove the mask.
 Within a matter of minutes, the effects will wear off, allowing your little one to be back to normal!

 When a cavity is too large for a restoration, there are signs of infection or pain, or a primary tooth is not exfoliating naturally, an extraction is the best course of action.
 If a primary tooth is lost prematurely in the back of the mouth, a custom space maintainer is recommended to prevent the shifting of the remaining teeth.
 Without a space maintainer, this can lead to difficulties with the eruption of permanent teeth and possibly create the need for future orthodontics.
 When conducting these treatments and explaining them to parents, we’re cautious not to create unnecessary fear or anxiety for a child with our use of language.

 Special Needs Children’s Dentistry

-Dr. Jackie is a mother herself, so she’s happy to work closely with you to provide your children with the individualized, comfortable, and high-quality dental care that they deserve.
-Her goal is to make their early dental experiences less frightening and more fun and enjoyable.
+Dr. Jackie is a mother herself, so she’s happy to work closely with you to provide your children with the individualized, comfortable, and high quality dental care that they deserve.
+In addition, she has training in advanced behavioral techniques & treating children with special needs.
+Dr. Jackie's goal is to make their early dental experiences less frightening and more fun and enjoyable.
 If your child has any developmental disabilities, please let her know, and she’ll make sure that they have a great appointment and accommodate them in every way!